What is user research in UX design?

 | Card sorting | 15-30 users | Needed for stable information architecture |

-4. Conduct Research Sessions
+4. Conduct research sessions

 Run your research plan while minimizing bias and maintaining rigor.